illiteratewaffle/RetroArcade/use_case_descriptions.md

 1. Username is already associated with another profile.
 2. Invalid username.

 **Priority:** High Priority.
-The username is the main reference to the users account and is specific to each individual account.
+The username is the main reference to the players account and is specific to each individual account.

 **When available:** Available on the Register Account Information page.